foundryvtt/dnd5e/wiki/Calendar.md

 ### Calendar HUD Application

-To create a new calendar HUD, simply replace `CONFIG.DND5E.calendar.application` with and ApplicationV2 class.
+To create a new calendar HUD, simply replace `CONFIG.DND5E.calendar.application` with an ApplicationV2 class.
 To ensure the calendar is displayed and hidden when the visibility settings are changed a custom application should implement a `onUpdateSettings` method.
 This will be called whenever the calendar configuration or preferences are changed to allow the interface a chance to adjust to any changes.

 To avoid having to implement the settings updating manually, the system provides `dnd5e.applications.calendar.BaseCalendarHUD` that provides the most basic components of the calendar HUD.
 For smaller changes, the default application at `dnd5e.applications.calendar.CalendarHUD` can be extended.